skryl/xkcd-knapsack/README.md

 ## The Algorithm

 I used an approach similar to the Polynomial Time Approximation algorithm below.
-In essence it builds a power set of the set of the price list while simultanesouly trimming all elements that are larger than the goal sum or are equal in magnitude.
+In essence it builds a power set of the the price list while simultanesouly trimming all elements that are larger than the goal sum or are equal in magnitude to one another.

 ```
 initialize a list S to contain one element 0.